jeffplays2005/Hackheld/README.md

 [Download Gerbers For Single Board](https://github.com/jeffplays2005/Hackheld/raw/main/Hackheld_Altair_PCB/Hackheld_Altair_Gerber_v2.0.1_single_board.zip)

 Note: removed double board as panelisation should be done instead.
+You can panelise the PCBs easily with EasyEDA or other alternatives.
+For a 100mm x 100mm PCB, you can fit 2 in a row and no more in a column.
+The dimensions of a single Hackheld in this project is 43.5mm x 53.5mm.

 I highly recommend buying the exact same parts as the section down below as many manufacturers use different 5 directional switches and I've designed the routes according to the one thats listed.